anuragborkar2005/GTK-Calculator-App/README.md

    ```

 ### Usage
 Open the application and use the buttons to perform arithmetic operations.
 The result will be displayed on the screen.
-You can clear the input using the "C" button and perform chained calculations.

 ### Contributing
 We welcome contributions!
 To contribute to the project, follow these steps: